explodinglabs/explodinglabs.github.io/docs/_posts/jsonrpc/2021-08-24-jsonrpcclient-4-changes.markdown

 print(parsed.result)
 ```

-Keep in mind the response may be an error, so in practice you should do runtime
+Keep in mind the response may be an error, so in production code you should do
-type checking on the parsed value, or in Python 3.10+, use pattern matching.
+runtime type checking on the parsed value, or in Python 3.10+, use pattern
+matching.

 [See examples in various
 frameworks.](https://github.com/explodinglabs/jsonrpcclient/tree/master/examples)